Ladder Operator Block-Encoding: Ladder Operators

-Quantum operators in many-body quantum mechanics and quantum field theory are described in the framework of second quantization \cite{berezin1966method}.
-In second quantization, multiparticle states are written in terms of fermionic, antifermionic, and bosonic modes which can be occupied by different numbers of particles.
-The occupation number basis is defined by the product of occupation numbers of each of the respective modes: $\ket{n} = \ket{n_{I-1}, \dots, n_1, n_0}$ where $n_i$ is the number of particles in the $i^\text{th}$ mode.
+Quantum operators in many-body quantum mechanics and quantum field theory are often described in second quantization \cite{berezin1966method}.
+In this form, multiparticle states are written in terms of fermionic, antifermionic, and bosonic modes which can be occupied by different numbers of particles.
+The occupation number basis is defined by the product of occupation numbers of each of the respective modes: $\ket{n_i} = \ket{n_{I-1}, \dots, n_1, n_0}$ where $n_i$ is the number of particles in the $i^\text{th}$ mode.

 The space spanned by the occupation basis is called the \textit{Fock space} ($\mathcal{F}$) and the state vectors are referred to as \textit{Fock states}.
 The Fock space is a direct sum of $n$-particle sectors \cite{Schwartz_2013}.
 In quantum field theories, field operators act on second-quantized states to create and annihilate particles in the field.
 This action is described in terms of ladder operators.